horizon-research/hvs_vr_encoding/Readme.md

 ### 3.3 Run the Full color optimizer pipeline

-&nbsp; &nbsp;  We provide scripts to run the full color optimizer pipeline in SW, including CPU, GPU implementations.
+We provide scripts to run the full color optimizer pipeline in SW, including CPU, GPU implementations.
 All modules are corrently run in sequential order.
 It can be extend to ROS-like parrallel implementation in the future.

-&nbsp; &nbsp;  For this project, the left and right eye images are exactly the same, since the input is a single equirectangular image, which supports only 3 DoF.
+For this project, the left and right eye images are exactly the same, since the input is a single equirectangular image, which supports only 3 DoF.
 If the input video is captured in, for instance, an Omni-Directional Stereo (ODS) format, we could render actual stereo disparity.
 See [this slide deck](https://cs.rochester.edu/courses/572/fall2022/decks/lect17-immersive.pdf) for details.
 Because of this limitation, observers don't get depth perception from stereo disparity.

 (1) The scripts to run the whole pipeline for one frame is implemented in `scripts/pipeline_on_\<device\>/per_frame_seq_pipeline.py`, please refer them to see how to use and concatenate all modules implemented in CPU , GPU.